fredrivett/learningtolaunch/slides.md

 This talk is **not** about how to have the perfect launch

-It's about how to get better at taking an project from idea to launch
+It's about how to get better at taking a project from idea to launch

 ## As we'll come to later: the majority of people fall at this hurdle